xycloo/xycloans/README.md

 ### Key concepts
 - the actions should be executed by an apposite user-contract rather than split in actions to be executed.
 - the checks should only be done by the Lender contract, if the receiver contract doesn't abide to the lending rules, the tx is reverted.
 - we're using try in our calls to catch the possible errors like not enough allowance to spend and return then with something like `ContractError(4)`
+- we don't need A to specify anything abou the receiver call aside from the contract's id, since it must abide to a proposed standard trait `exec_op`.

 ### Workflow